Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/2-Hashes/Hashes_slides.md

 Notes:

 Attacker has intention to impersonate the signer with the other.
+Generally speaking, even finding a single hash collision often results in the hash function being considered unsafe.

 ---